< Back to Previous

 Suddenly the road divided without a sign.
 Baffled, we pulled into an alley and just sat in the car in a funk.
 There was no one to ask and, even if there was, probably someone chosen at random in this small village wouldn’t speak English.
 Suddenly I saw a sign to Lucca, barely visible on the side of the divide we didn’t take.
 We were liberated!

 Lindy gradually circled across three roads to maneuver us in the right direction.
 After a few more kilometers of SS439 through small towns, we were rewarded by a diversion onto A11.
 We were finally following our directions to Il Coppo.
+In retrospect, it occurs to me that every angel in our universe was trying to dissuade us from this villa.
+It didn’t remotely cross my mind then, but I hadn’t studied at the Berkeley Psychic Institute yet.

 We went one exit past Lucca to Cappannori, as instructed.
 That brief extension onto a toll road cost 2.50 euros.
 Then we tried to follow the micro-directions provided by the villa, but they were, for lack of another word, abominable.
 The landmarks did not match anything on the road because (it turned out) we left the toll booth in the wrong direction, a righthand turn after the toll having simply been omitted from the list.
 So there was no roundabout, no sign for Pescia, no T intersection with a Madonna statue on a stone pillar.
 When we had passed the three-kilometer limit given for that statue, Lindy pulled into a supermarket and got directions from a woman with marginal English, and we headed back the other way.
 There were several divides in the road, and we simply guessed at each of them, by intuition or luck finally passing the toll plaza again and heading in what turned out to be the correct direction.